 To mitigate PsExec-based attacks, there are several steps that system administrators can take, including:

-2. Restrict the use of PsExec to authorized users and limit the systems that it can be used on.
+- Restrict the use of PsExec to authorized users and limit the systems it can use.

-3. Monitor network traffic for any signs of PsExec-based attacks, such as unusual connections to PsExec ports (TCP/445 and TCP/135).
+- Monitor network traffic for signs of PsExec-based attacks, such as unusual connections to PsExec ports (TCP/445 and TCP/135).

 Conclusion

-PsExec is a powerful tool that can be used by system administrators to remotely execute commands on multiple systems simultaneously.
-However, it can also be used maliciously by attackers to achieve RCE on a target system.
-Red teamers and pen testers can use PsExec to test the security of their target systems and identify vulnerabilities that could be exploited by attackers.
+PsExec is a powerful tool that system administrators can use to remotely execute commands on multiple systems simultaneously.
+However, attackers can also use it maliciously to achieve RCE on a target system.
+Red teamers and pen testers can use PsExec to test the security of their target systems and identify vulnerabilities that attackers could exploit.
 By understanding how PsExec works and how it can be used, security professionals can better defend against PsExec-based attacks and protect their systems from compromise.